 Andrea Neilsen—former educator

-“ I work full as an assistant director.
-I’m also studying full time for my Degree.
+“ I work full-time as an assistant director.
+I’m also studying for my Degree.
 I can’t get by on the pay from my full time work, so on weekends I sell pies, pasties, chips, and drinks at the football, where ironically I earn almost a dollar an hour more than my assistant director wage.
 Tell me why I should have to work selling pies on the weekend to pay my mortgage.”

 Jen Shegog, Assistant director

-These stories form some of our stories.
+These stories are just some of our stories.
 We all know exceptional educators who have left.
 Too many of us have second jobs.
 Too many of us rely on a subsidy from our partners.
 Too many of us put off the big decisions because we don’t earn enough – when to have a baby, when to buy a house, when to get a better car.
 Too many of us can not afford for our own children, the education and care we provide for other people’s children.